Pete DePaolo: Driving career

+DePaolo announced his retirement on October 17, 1934 on the birthday of his son, Tommy.
+Following an accident at a race in Barcelona, Spain where he crashed into a curb rather than hit children playing in the streets, he fell unconscious.
+He remained unconscious for almost two weeks and on three occasions, it was believed he would not recover.
+He came through and decided to retire for his family rather than lose his life.

 Car owner

 He was car owner and team manager for Kelly Petillo's 1935 Indianapolis 500 victory.

-He was a successful NASCAR team owner from 1955 to 1957.
-His drivers finished second, third, and second in the final points standings.
-The drivers accumulated 21 wins and 109 Top 10 finishes in 178 starts.
-The team later became Holman Moody.
+DePaolo was a successful NASCAR team owner from 1955 to 1957.
+His drivers finished second, third, and second in the final points standings during those seasons.
+His drivers accumulated 21 wins and 109 Top 10 finishes in 178 starts.
+The team later became Holman-Moody.

-Awards

-He was inducted in the Motorsports Hall of Fame of America in 1995.

-He was inducted in the National Sprint Car Hall of Fame in 1995.